Demand generation: a roadmap to success

 For decades, marketing strategies have focused on lead generation.
 These outbound marketing activities target large numbers of potential customers intending to convert them into qualified leads, then sales.

-But the Covid-19 pandemic and changes to online privacy regulations have driven a shift towards demand generation.
-This marketing strategy builds customer awareness and brand reputation.
+But the Covid-19 pandemic and proposed changes to online privacy regulations have driven a shift towards demand generation, a marketing strategy that emphasises customer awareness and brand reputation.
 Unlike lead generation, it targets a smaller group of potential customers long before they might be looking to purchase.

 In the online era, demand generation makes people aware of your product and brand and how it could be relevant for them